software-architects/time-cockpit-website/content/en/blog/2012/11/02/Sample-Code-for-TypeScript-Article-in-WindowsDeveloper-Magazine.md

       public potentialRevenueEur: number;
       public contacts: IPerson[];      // Array type

-      // Note that we use the &quot;IPerson&quot; interface here. public addContact(p: IPerson) {
+      // Note that we use the "IPerson" interface here. public addContact(p: IPerson) {
         this.contacts.push(p);
       }